Sleep Apnea Surgery

 - Turbinate reduction: Turbinates are structures within the nasal passages that can swell and cause congestion.
 We treat enlarged turbinates with radiofrequency ablation or surgery.

 - Uvulopalatopharyngoplasty (UPPP or UP3): During this surgery, we remove excess tissue from the back of the throat.
 The surgeon may also remove your tonsils if you still have them.
 This helps clear blockages in the airway, allowing air to flow more easily.

 - Maxillomandibular advancement (MMA): Surgically realigning the upper and lower jaw — moving them forward — can help open up the area behind the tongue and soft palate.

 - Inspire® therapy: This surgically implanted device is a new technology that successfully treats sleep apnea in about 80 percent of patients.
 Once it’s implanted, you turn the device on before going to sleep.
 The device gently stimulates your upper airway to keep it open.

 - REmede System® : This is an implantable device used to treat moderate to severe Central Sleep Apnea in adults.
 This implantable system stimulates a nerve in the chest (phrenic nerve) to send signals to the large muscle that controls breathing (the diaphragm).
 These signals stimulate breathing in the same way that the brain signals breathing.

 Ready to take the next step?

-The sleep medicine experts at Henry Ford Sleep Disorders Center see patients at many locations – including dedicated sleep labs – throughout southeast Michigan.
+The sleep medicine experts at Henry Ford Sleep Disorders and Research Center see patients at many locations – including dedicated sleep labs – throughout southeast Michigan.